Part One: The end

 Because this is the last time this will ever happen, I've made up my mind.

-If I ever kiss Draco, I know, it will be disastrous for me.
-It will wake the sleeping dragon inside me, one that needs to lay dormant for as long as possible…
+If I ever kiss Draco, it'll be disastrous for me because it'll wake the sleeping dragon inside me; one that needs to lay dormant for as long as possible.

 One by one, he begins to undo the tow of tiny black buttons that grace the back of my dress, patiently.
 As the sleeves of my dress begin to loosen, revealing more skin, he tugs my dress and it falls in a heap around my ankles, leaving me exposed in front of him.
 I should be cold, but his body keeps me warm.